SJSU IT Tips – Filter Bubbles

 and CIO at San José State University

-Thank you Jeff Japp from our Project Management Office for providing these tips.
+Thank you Aaron Langford, one of our Network Analysts, for helping maintain our phone system and providing this tip to campus.
 As always, the SJSU IT Service Desk is here to help by phone at (408) 924-1530 or online.

 Thanks,